-- 29. (1) A Chartered Accountant shall not - (a) except with the approval of the Institute, employ in connection with the practice of the Chartered Accountant - (i) a person who is suspended from practice under this Act; - (ii) a person who is not registered as a member or whose name has been struck off from a register referred to in subsection (1) or (4) of section 25 or who is disqualified from registration by virtue of a conviction for professional misconduct; or - (iii) a person whose application for registration was rejected by the Institute; - (b) practise under a firm name or title unless every letterhead on which the firm name or title appears, clearly indicates every partner who is a Chartered Accountant; - (c) sign an account, statement, report, financial statement submitted for tax purposes or any other purposes or document which purports to represent work performed by the Chartered Accountant, unless the work was performed by the Chartered Accountant, or under the personal supervision or direction of the Chartered Accountant, or by or under the personal supervision or direction of one or more of the partners of the firm of Chartered Accountants; - (d) engage in a practice during any period in respect of which that Chartered Accountant is suspended from practice; or - (e) practise without carrying the prescribed professional indemnity or fidelity insurance. - (2) Paragraph (c) of subsection (1) does not apply to - (a) work performed on behalf of a Chartered Accountant by another Chartered Accountant; - (b) work performed by another Chartered Accountant in a partially completed work which the previous Chartered Accountant was unable to complete as a result of death, disability or other cause not under the control of the previous Chartered Accountant, and which work the successor Chartered Accountant is engaged to complete; or
+- 27. (1) A Chartered Accountant shall not - (a) except with the approval of the Institute, employ in connection with the practice of the Chartered Accountant - (i) a person who is suspended from practice under this Act; - (ii) a person who is not registered as a member or whose name has been removed from a register referred to in subsection (1) or (4) of section 22 or who is disqualified from registration by virtue of a conviction for professional misconduct; or - (iii) a person whose application for registration was rejected by the Institute; - (b) practise under a firm name or title unless every letterhead on which the firm name or title appears, clearly indicates every partner who is a Chartered Accountant; - (c) sign an account, statement, report, financial statement submitted for tax purposes or document which purports to represent work performed by the Chartered Accountant, unless the work was performed by the Chartered Accountant, or under the personal supervision or direction of the

+Chartered Accountant, or by or under the personal supervision or direction of one or more of the partners of the firm of Chartered Accountants;

-(c) work performed outside the country by a member of a professional body of accountants outside the country whose status, in the opinion of the Institute, is at least equal to that required by the Institute for the profession in the country.
+- (d) engage in a practice during any period in respect of which that Chartered Accountant is suspended from practice; or - (e) practise without carrying the prescribed professional indemnity or fidelity insurance. - (2) Paragraph (c) of subsection (1) does not apply - (a) in respect of work performed on behalf of a Chartered Accountant by another Chartered Accountant; - (b) in respect of work performed by another Chartered Accountant in a partially completed assignment which the previous Chartered Accountant was unable to complete as a result of death, disability or other cause not under the control of the previous Chartered Accountant, and which assignment the successor Chartered Accountant is engaged to complete; or - (c) in respect of work performed outside the Republic by a member of a professional body of accountants outside the Republic whose status, in the opinion of the Institute, is at least equal to that required by the Institute for the profession in the Republic.